puntorigen4u/ai/README.md

 </p>

 ## Description
-Intent based AI Minimalist Programming class, that allows you to create complete web applications using only a few lines of code.<br/>
+Intent based AI Minimalist Programming class, that allows you to create complete web applications using only a few lines of code.
 On build it also generates a <a href="https://www.npmjs.com/package/@concepto/cli">Concepto DSL</a> diagram of the application, that is bidirectional compatible with the code.

 # API Reference
-ERROR, Cannot find module.
+A minimalist class framework for building Websites, Apps and complete solutions with the help of AI

 * * *

 &copy; 2020-2023 Pablo Schaffner &lt;pablo@puntorigen.com&gt;.